A fire at a wedding hall in Iraq kills at least 100 people and injures 150 more

 Updated September 26, 2023 at 8:57 PM ET

-MOSUL, Iraq — A fire that raced through a hall hosting a Christian wedding in northern Iraq killed at least 100 people and injured 150 others, authorities said Wednesday, warning the death toll could rise higher.
+MOSUL, Iraq — A fire that raced through a hall hosting a Christian wedding in northern Iraq killed at least 100 people and injured 150 others, authorities said Wednesday, warning the death toll could rise.

 The fire happened in Iraq's Nineveh province in its Hamdaniya area, authorities said.
 That's a predominantly Christian area just outside of the city of Mosul, some 335 kilometers (205 miles) northwest of the capital, Baghdad.